 The construction limits must be cleared of all trees, stumps, brush and rubbish before grading operations are begun.
 No trees, stumps, brush or rubbish must be placed in fill sections within the construction limits.
 Such debris must be disposed of in a manner satisfactory to the community development director.
 Fill sections must be placed in 6-inch layers with each layer thoroughly compacted with a sheep foot roller or by other approved methods before the next layer is placed, compaction to be not less than 95% as determined by ASTM D 698.
-Where unsatisfactory material is encountered (namely any material that will not compact properly, including solid rock) an additional 12 inches must be excavated below the subgrade elevation and backfilled with a select material.
-Where unstable material is used in fills, the fill must be left 12 inches below the subgrade elevation.
-This 12 inch fill section must be filled with select material.
-Streets must be graded to the width required to accommodate street, curb and sidewalk improvements of not less than 42 feet in the center of the right of way to provide 8 foot shoulders in accordance with city's standard plan.
+Streets must be graded to the width required to accommodate street, curb and sidewalk improvements.